HWN Home Page

 AND WITHIN 750 NM OF ECUADOR...

-are in the 4-6 ft range.
+where seas are in the 4 to 6 ft range.
+Gentle to moderate winds

-of the week and into the upcoming weekend.
+waters, decaying into the upcoming weekend.

 ...REMAINDER OF THE AREA...